posativ/acrylamid/docs/filters.rst

 Summarizes content to make listings of text previews (used in tag/page by default).
 You can customize the ellipsis, CSS-class, link-text and the behaviour how the link appears in your :doc:`conf.py`.
+You can override single or all configurations made in :doc:`conf.py` with ``summarize.maxwords: 10`` and so on in the entry header.

 ============  ==================================================
 Requires      <built-in>